cloudfoundry-attic/cf-docs-deprecated/content/frameworks/nodejs/nodejs-tutorial/step01-developing-nodejs-app.md

 This section introduces the Whiteboard application, teaches you how to get started with a new Node.js application with Sockjs and some other required configurations for the application.

-##Prerequisites
+## Prerequisites

 + [Node.js](http://howtonode.org/how-to-install-nodejs) installed on your system to build node application.
 + [Sockjs](https://github.com/sockjs/sockjs-node) server installed on you system.
 + [Express](http://expressjs.com/) a web application framework for node, also installed on your system.
 + You are proficient in developing node.js application.

-## Whiteboard Application Overivew
+## Whiteboard Application Overview

-This application is a realtime collaborative white board application that uses canvas for drawing shapes.
+This application is a realtime collaborative White board application that uses a canvas to drawing shapes.

 ## Create the App